Faculty and Staff Training and Workshops

 USF Calendar

 Find out how to use the website's content management system to add description and categorization to events on the USF calendar.
-This course will give you the information you need for working with events in both myUSF and the marketing website as well as adding events to university email.
+This course will give you the information you need for working with events in both myUSF and the marketing website as well as adding events to the university email.
 Attendance in this class is required to receive a user account for working on events in the calendar.

 Instructor, Eileen Lai.